Student Handbook: Section 8: Student Code of Conduct & Procedures

 - Use or possession of firearms, fireworks, or other weapons that could be considered lethal, including those weapons for which the person has a permit.

-- Use of fire equipment, including sprinklers, extinguishers, and/or hoses, in any manner for which it was not intended.
+- Use of or tampering with fire equipment, including, but not limited to, smoke detectors, sprinklers, extinguishers, and/or hoses, in any manner or which it was not intended.

 - Possession or use of alcohol paraphernalia and/or items or activities that may promote binge, heavy, or episodic drinking, such as, but not limited to, kegs and beer pong balls.

-- Distribution or attempted distribution of alcohol to any person under the legal drinking age
+- Distribution or attempted distribution of alcohol to any person under the legal drinking age.

 - Distribution or attempted distribution of a drug, including prescription medication.